 - C.F., DDS (Raleigh, NC)

 At the completion of this course the participants should be able to:

-- Describe the challenges representative blood-borne, airborne, contact, and waterborne infections present to healthcare workers and the population
+- Describe challenges bloodborne and respiratory infections present to dental healthcare workers

 - Discuss the latest CDC vaccine recommendations for health care professionals.

 - Describe application of standard precautions as the foundation of infection prevention